-Leaving a Little Earlier Could Buy You a 1/2 Hour of Free Mindfulness
+Leaving a Little Earlier Could Buy You a 1/2-Hour of Free Mindfulness

-And yet there are times of the day when most of us are energetic enough to immerse ourselves fully in the present moment and gain the clarifying, head-clearing benefits that fully concentrated awareness often brings.
+And yet there are times of the day when most of us are energetic enough to immerse ourselves fully in the present moment and gain the clarifying, head-clearing benefits that totally concentrated awareness often brings.
 But how often do we unnecessarily leave things to the last minute so that the result of our actions is needing to proceed at the greatest possible speed from one place to another?

 Driving is a great example.
 Typically ahead of any excursion, I try to determine how long it takes to get from Place A to Place B. Sometimes I’m even meticulous about it and use Google maps to calculate the travel time.
 Let’s say Google tells me it takes 23 minutes, under “normal” traffic conditions.
 I then round the time down to 20 minutes, ignore the fact that I’ll be driving in the middle of rush hour and hey presto!
 I’m now running late, well before I even set out.
-Add to this a tendency I have to answer “one more” e-mail in my in-box and clear out “one more” task on my list before leaving, and before you know it I have 15 minutes to accomplish a trip that actually require about 25 minutes.
+Add to this a tendency I have to answer “one more” e-mail in my inbox and clear out “one more” task on my list before leaving, and before you know it I have 15 minutes to accomplish a trip that actually requires about 25 minutes.

 Mindfulness practice and time management